dotnet/docs/docs/csharp/programming-guide/concepts/linq/functional-programming-vs-imperative-programming.md

 ---
 title: "Functional Programming vs. Imperative Programming (C#)"
-description: Compare functional programming in C# with the procedural approach.
-Functional programming involves creating a set of functions to be run.. ms.date: 07/20/2015 ms.assetid: 5e35c5a0-c949-422a-873b-fca6b2254f57
+description: This article compares functional programming in C# with the procedural approach.
+Functional programming involves creating a set of functions to be run. ms.date: 07/20/2015 ms.assetid: 5e35c5a0-c949-422a-873b-fca6b2254f57
 ---